-So you finally took the plunge and decided to make the trek to the land down under, and chances are you’ve flown into the beautiful Sydney.
+So you finally took the plunge and decided to make the trek to the land down under, and chances are you’ve flown into beautiful Sydney.

 At five million residents, Sydney is Australia’s largest city so no doubt you’ll be spoilt for choice when it comes to where to stay, what to eat, how to travel, and what things to do!

 Where to Stay in Sydney

 Sydney CBD is best for those who want to be in the middle of the city, and don’t mind the flocks of men and women in suits rushing around during peak hours.

-The Rocks is best for those that want to be very close to the harbour, and have a picture perfect view of Sydney Harbour, the Opera House, and the Harbour Bridge.
+The Rocks are best for those that want to be very close to the harbour and have a picture-perfect view of Sydney Harbour, the Opera House, and the Harbour Bridge.
 You’ll be very close to all the main city attractions in Sydney.

 As the name suggests, Central Station is pretty much the transport epicentre of Sydney, with all train lines passing through it, making it very easy to travel to and from the city and beyond.